Ciaanh/ciaanh.github.io/_posts/2019-10-18-reactception.md

 ---
 layout: post
 title: "Reactception : extending a VS Code extension with Webviews and React"
 author: Ciaanh
-categories: development
+categories: [ Development ]
+image: assets/images/posts/GitHub-chill.jpg
 tags: VScode extension react webview
+beforetoc: "VS code has become quite popular among coders these days.
+Being very open to modifications using \"extension\" really helped to expand the possibilities of what you can do with VS Code."
 toc: true
 ---

-VS code has become quite popular among coders these days.
-Being very open to modifications using "extension" really helped to expand the possibilities of what you can do with VS Code.
 Lately I was experimenting with webviews and I had one of this "what if" moment : what if we put a React application inside a webview inside an extension inside VS Code